 Care of the Spine Backed by Research

-From time to time spine service will either initiate or participate in clinical trials for surgical devices or bio-surgery molecules.
-We also conduct clinically relevant basic research in collaboration with numerous teams.
-One such project involves evaluating tissue normally discarded during surgery for clues about how fatty degeneration of paravertebral muscles occur in collaboration with Prof Paul Hodges of Queensland University.
+A study evaluating tissue, normally discarded during surgery, for clues about how fatty degeneration of paravertebral muscles occur, in collaboration with Prof Paul Hodges of Queensland University.

-We also collaborated with Prof Koichi Masuda of University of California San Diego to study the pain relieving effects of GDF6 as a potential cure for disc related back pain; this work has been awarded the ISSLS prize for best research for 2018.
+A study the pain-relieving effects of GDF6 as a potential cure for disc related back pain, with Prof Koichi Masuda of University of California San Diego; this work has been awarded the ISSLS prize for best research for 2018.